zhero9/MIPUP/README.md

 ## 5 Running

 ### 5.1 {0,1} matrices
-Navigae to your *rowsplit.jar* executable and call the following code:
+Navigate to your *rowsplit.jar* executable and call the following code from the command line:

-	java -jar -Djava.library.path=/path_to_cplex.jar_file_(found under the <CPLEX>/lib directory)/ rowsplit.jar path_to_data_file.txt ip
+	java -jar -Djava.library.path=/path_to_cplex.jar_file_(found under the <CPLEX>/lib directory)/ rowsplit.jar path_to_data_file.csv ip

-Write **ip** for an optimal solution of MCRS problem or **ipd** for an optimal solution of MCDRS problem.
+**path_to_data_file.csv** is the input file.
+Argument **-Djava.library.path** can be something like **/Users/tomescu/Applications/IBM/ILOG/CPLEX_Studio1263/cplex/bin/x86-64_osx/**.
+Write **ip** for an optimal solution to the MCRS problem or **ipd** for an optimal solution to the MCDRS problem.

-### 5.2 Transpose matrix of single nucleotide variants (SNVs) and a threshold
+### 5.2 Transpose matrix of variant allele frequencies of the SSNVs and a threshold
-Navigae to your *rowsplit.jar* executable and call the following code:
+Navigate to your *rowsplit.jar* executable and call the following code from the command line:

 	java -jar -Djava.library.path=/path_to_cplex.jar_file (found under the <CPLEX>/lib directory)/ rowsplit.jar path_to_data_file.txt ip VAF1 t

-Write **ip** for an optimal solution of MCRS problem or **ipd** for an optimal solution of MCDRS problem.
-Indicate **t** as value of threshold.
+**path_to_data_file.txt** is the input file and value **t** is the threshold.
+Write **ip** for an optimal solution to the MCRS problem or **ipd** for an optimal solution to the MCDRS problem.

 ## 6 Instalation
-The program requires full version of IBM CPLEX Optimizer.
-The free version is bounded for linear programs containing up to 1000 variables and constraints, but it is possible to obtain academic version.
-The process of obtaning academic version can take more than a week.
+MIPUP requires the full version of the IBM CPLEX Optimizer.
+The free version is bounded for linear programs containing up to 1000 variables and constraints.
+Note that it is possible to obtain the full academic version (this can take more than a week).

 ## 7 Results
 To appear.